neondatabase/neon/safekeeper/README_PROTO.md

 * `NodeID`: pair (term,UUID)
 * `Pager`: Neon component restoring pages from WAL stream
 * `Replica`: read-only computatio node
-* `VCL`: the largerst LSN for which we can guarantee availability of all prior records.
+* `VCL`: the largest LSN for which we can guarantee availability of all prior records.

 ## Algorithm